Skip to main content

 What is a topic?

 A topic is the atomic unit of context in Driftless.
-It connects a slice of your codebase to the team’s shared knowledge about it.
+It connects a slice of your system to the team’s shared knowledge about it.
+The slice can be TypeScript, Python, Rust, Go, docs, config, infrastructure, or a workflow that spans repos.
 A topic has:

 FieldDescription

-slugUnique name within the workspace (e.g., auth-flow, billing-webhook)
+slugUnique kebab-case id within the workspace (e.g., auth-flow, billing-webhook)

 whatShort summary of what this code does